astania/project-former/README.md

 To view the submissions, click "submissions".
 From here, you can delete any submission.

-### Contributions
+## Contributions
 Contributions are greatly appreciated.

 If you have a suggestion, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

-#### Fork the Project
+### Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
+--Create your Feature Branch (git checkout -b feature/AmazingFeature)
+- Commit your Changes (git commit -m 'Add some AmazingFeature')
+- Push to the Branch (git push origin feature/AmazingFeature)
+- Open a Pull Request

 ## Contact